playframework/play-samples/play-java-akka-cluster-example/README.md

 > NOTE: This sample application ships with extra config files that make it very easy to run multiple nodes on a single machine.
 If you want to
 > deploy a Play application with Akka Cluster you should refer to the Akka and Play documentation for extra considerations regarding port biding
->, secret management, [cluster bootstrapping[(https://doc.akka.io/docs/akka/current/typed/cluster.html#joining-automatically-to-seed-nodes-with
+>, secret management, [cluster bootstrapping[(https://doc.akka.io/docs/akka/2.6/typed/cluster.html#joining-automatically-to-seed-nodes-with-cluster-bootstrap), etc...
->-cluster-bootstrap), etc...

 Open three separate terminals on the folder where you unzipped the file and run the following commands (one on each terminal):